ilscipio/scipio-erp/applications/solr/README.txt

 a single Product and its associated data.

 In Scipio, Solr ECAs are enabled by default.
-Some projects may want to disable these, which can be done by setting "solr.eca.enabled=false" in "config/solrconfig.properties", or by passing the system property "ofbiz.solr.eca.enabled=false" on the command line (./ant start -Dofbiz.solr.eca.enabled=false).
+Some projects may want to disable these, which can be done by setting "solr.eca.enabled=false" in solrconfig.properties, or by passing the system property "ofbiz.solr.eca.enabled=false" on the command line (./ant start -Dofbiz.solr.eca.enabled=false).

 Some stock/default/example ECAs/SECAs are provided and cover a number of product changes, in a best-effort